wigging/chemics/docs/molecular-weight.rst

 Molecular weight
 ================

-The :code:`molecular_weight` function provides a convenient method to determine the grams per mole of an atomic element or molecular forumula.
+Functions to calculate molecular weight of an element, compound, or gas mixture are available in the Chemics package.
+Note that for a gas mixture, the sum of the components must equal 1.

 Source code
 -----------